 - Students should have achieved junior standing and a grade point average of 3.0 to take 400 level courses.

 - Students must petition the Standing of Graduate Students and the Standing of Students for permission via the Undergraduate SOS Petition Form.

 - Students requesting a second graduate level course in a given term must petition the Standing of Graduate students committee.
-(Students should not expect to take a second graduate level course if enrolled for more than 15 credits.)
+(Students enrolled in two graduate courses may not register for more than 15 credits.)